ZarahS/Capstone-Projects/README.md

-## Project 1 - Variable and Control Structures
+## Project 1 - Financial Calculator

 A simple financial calculator that allows the user to calculate their interest on an investment or calcualate the amount that should be repaid on a home loan each month.